- You Are In:

 You will know when your cesspit has been emptied as you will be left a card detailing the number of loads collected, this information will also be present on your quarterly water bill.
 If you do not wish to receive a paper card, or would prefer to receive notification via email, you can sign up for email notifications by completing the form.
 Sign up to receive emptying notifications by email

 You may notice that your cesspit needs regular emptying in wet, wintry weather and less in dry, summery conditions.
 This could mean that groundwater is leaking into your cesspit, or sewage is leaking out of it.
 Both cause problems for the environment.
 Collecting groundwater by tanker and pumping it to Belle Greve via our sewer network increases our carbon footprint and the cost of the emptying service.
 Sewage leaking into the ground causes environmental pollution.
 You may need to get your cesspit checked by an expert (Please note, cesspit checks are not carried out by Guernsey Water or States Works).
-If a person is found to knowingly let a cesspit cause pollution by overflowing or leaking, legal action could be brought against them.

 If your property is vacated or becomes connected to the public sewer you are responsible for the cancellation of scheduled collections in writing.